benpartington/bookmark_manager/README.md

 user clicks submit button to save the bookmark user then sees a refreshed list of bookmarks

-there a post to ccontroller using /create the route /create adds a book mark to the database the route redirects to /bookmarks
+there a post to controller using /create the route /create adds a book mark to the database the route redirects to /bookmarks
 /bookmarks route calls bookmarks.erb